sourcegraph/handbook/content/company-info-and-process/mentorship/operations.md

 ## Champions

-The committee of mentorship program champions are the designated owners and maintainers of the [_Find a mentor, Be a mentor_ program](./index.md).
+The committee of mentorship program champions are th designated owners and maintainers of the [_Find a mentor, Be a mentor_ program](./index.md).
 As it is inherently cross-functional, the committee is composed of representatives from engineering, product, CS, and people ops.
 The current representatives are:

 - [Stompy Mwendwa](../../team/index.md#stompy-mwendwa) (CS)
 - [Kelli Rockwell](../../team/index.md#kelli-rockwell) (Engineering)